History of sociology: Europe

 Formal institutionalization of sociology as an academic discipline began when Emile Durkheim founded the first French department of sociology at the University of Bordeaux in 1895.
 In 1896, he established the journal L'Année Sociologique.

 A course entitled "sociology" was taught for the first time in the United States in 1875 by William Graham Sumner, drawing upon the thought of Comte and Herbert Spencer rather than the work of Durkheim.
 In 1890, the oldest continuing sociology course in the United States began at the University of Kansas, lectured by Frank Blackmar.
 The Department of History and Sociology at the University of Kansas was established in 1891 and the first full-fledged independent university department of sociology was established in 1892 at the University of Chicago by Albion W. Small (1854–1926), who in 1895 founded the American Journal of Sociology.
 American sociology arose on a broadly independent trajectory to European sociology.
 George Herbert Mead and Charles H. Cooley were influential in the development of symbolic interactionism and social psychology at the University of Chicago, while Lester Ward emphasized the central importance of the scientific method with the publication of Dynamic Sociology in 1883.

 The first sociology department in the United Kingdom was founded at the London School of Economics in 1904.
-In 1919 a sociology department was established in Germany at the Ludwig Maximilian University of Munich by Max Weber, who had established a new antipositivist sociology.
+In 1919 a sociology department was established in Germany at LMU Munich by Max Weber, who had established a new antipositivist sociology.
 The "Institute for Social Research" at the University of Frankfurt (later to become the "Frankfurt School" of critical theory) was founded in 1923.[29]
 Critical theory would take on something of a life of its own after WW2, influencing literary theory and the "Birmingham School" of cultural studies.